-Leishen Cayman is offering on a firm commitment basis [] ordinary shares, par value \$0.001 per share (the "Ordinary Shares").
-We have granted to the underwriter the option, exercisable for 45 days from the date this registration statement is declared effective, to purchase up to an additional 15% of the total number of Ordinary Shares to be offered by Leishen Cayman in this offering.
+Leishen Cayman is offering on a firm commitment basis 1,375,000 ordinary shares, par value \$0.001 per share (the "Ordinary Shares").
+We have granted to the underwriters the option, exercisable for 45 days from the date this registration statement is declared effective, to purchase up to an additional 15% of the total number of Ordinary Shares to be offered by Leishen Cayman in this offering.
 Prior to this offering, there has been no public market for Leishen Cayman's Ordinary Shares.
-We expect the initial public offering price to be in the range of \$[] to \$[] per share.
-We reserved the symbol "LSE" for purposes of listing the Ordinary Shares on the Nasdaq Stock Market LLC ("Nasdaq") and intend to apply to list the Ordinary Shares on the Nasdaq Capital Market.
-The initial public offering is contingent upon receiving authorization to list the Ordinary Shares on a national exchange.
-There is no guarantee or assurance that the Ordinary Shares will be approved for listing on Nasdaq or any other national stock exchange.
+The initial public offering price is \$4.00 per share.
+The Ordinary Shares have been approved by The Nasdaq Stock Market LLC ("Nasdaq") for listing on the Nasdaq Capital Market with the trading symbol "LSE".
 There were 15,500,000 Ordinary Shares issued and outstanding immediately prior to this offering.
 In respect of matters requiring the votes of shareholders, each Ordinary Share is entitled to one vote.

 We are an "emerging growth company" and a "foreign private issuer" as defined under the U.S. federal securities laws.
 We are also a "controlled company" under the Nasdaq listing rules, since Hongliang Li, our chief executive officer and director, through his holding company Polar Energy Company Limited, controls a majority of the voting power of our outstanding ordinary shares.
 As such, we are eligible for reduced public company reporting requirements for this and future filings.
-If we rely on these exemptions, you will not have the same protection afforded to shareholders of companies the subject to these corporate governance requirements.
-See "Prospectus Summary-Implications of Being a Foreign Private Issuer," and "Prospectus Summary-Implications of Being a Controlled Company".
+If we rely on these exemptions, you will not have the same protection afforded to shareholders of companies that are subject to these corporate governance requirements.
+See "Prospectus Summary-Implications of Being an Emerging Growth Company", "Prospectus Summary-Implications of Being a Foreign Private Issuer," and "Prospectus Summary-Implications of Being a Controlled Company".

 INVESTORS PURCHASING SECURITIES IN THIS OFFERING ARE PURCHASING SECURITIES OF LEISHEN CAYMAN, A CAYMAN ISLANDS HOLDING COMPANY, RATHER THAN SECURITIES OF LEISHEN CAYMAN'S SUBSIDIARIES THAT CONDUCT SUBSTANTIVE BUSINESS OPERATIONS IN CHINA.
 Leishen Cayman is not a Chinese operating company but a holding company incorporated in the Cayman Islands.
 This is an offering of the Ordinary Shares of Leishen Cayman, the offshore holding company.
 You are not investing in any of the Affiliated Entities.
 As a holding company with no material operations of its own, Leishen Cayman conducts substantially all of its operations through its Operating Subsidiaries in the PRC.
 All of our subsidiaries are controlled by Leishen Cayman through, direct or indirect, equity ownership and we do not have any variable interest entities structure.
-For a description of our corporate structure, see "Business-Our Corporate History and Structure" beginning on page 86.
+For a description of our corporate structure, see "Business-Our Corporate History and Structure" beginning on page 94.

 Leishen Cayman's Ordinary Shares offered in this prospectus are shares of the company incorporated in the Cayman Islands, and not the shares of its subsidiaries.
 Because of the Group's corporate structure, and since our operations are primarily located in the PRC, we are subject to various legal and operational risks and uncertainties associated with being based in or having the majority of our operations in China and the complex and evolving PRC laws and regulations.
-For example, we face risks associated with regulatory approvals on offerings conducted overseas by and foreign investment in China-based issuers, anti-monopoly regulatory actions, oversight on cybersecurity, data privacy and personal information.
-For a description of our corporate structure, see "Business-Our Corporate History and Structure"
+For example, we face risks associated with regulatory approvals on offerings conducted overseas by and foreign investment in Chinabased issuers, anti-monopoly regulatory actions, oversight on cybersecurity, data privacy and personal information.
+For a description of our corporate structure, see "Business-Our Corporate History and Structure".